 A programmable thermostat is an easy addition to help lower your energy expenses and control the temperature of your Kansas City area home.
 Set your thermostat to be on only when you are actually in your home.

-In addition, program your thermostat for lengthier run-cycles.
-While this does not necessary prevent problems, it can help reduce humidity in your Kansas City area home.
-This can provide a more comfortable environment, plus keep mold spores from developing in your home.
+In addition, program your thermostat for extended run-cycles.
+While this does not necessary prevent problems, it can help lower humidity in your Kansas City area home.
+This can provide a more comfortable environment, as well as keep mold spores from growing in your home.

 Get Rid of Any Pests

-Some bugs and pests are attracted to central air units, which can be detrimental if they get inside the system.
-To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit to keep them from “bugging” your air conditioner.
+Some bugs and pests are attracted to central air units, which can be harmful if they get inside the system.
+To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit and check on it regularly throughout the summer.

 Nearly all outdoor A/C units are positioned on a concrete slab or other platform, permitting them a level base of operation.
-However, over time these can settle or sag, impacting the performance of the air conditioner.
+However, just like a home’s foundation, your A/C’s platform can also sink or settle into the ground, impacting the performance of the air conditioner.
 Every now and then, look at your outdoor component to confirm that the base continues to stay level.

-Of course, regular maintenance, such as lubrication and filter changes, are also important to keep your air conditioner functioning well.
-Call to schedule a check up before the summer starts to ensure your system is ready to face the hot days ahead.
-Keeping these tips in mind, you may be able to minimize A/C problems and have a stress-free and climate controlled home all summer.
+Of course, regular maintenance, such as lubrication and filter changes, are very important to keep your air conditioner running smoothly.
+Call 816-787-0500 to schedule annual maintenance service before the summer starts to ensure your system is ready to face the hot days ahead.
+By following these simple tips, you may be able to avoid A/C problems and have a stress-free and climate controlled home all summer.